Inside Britain’s Tortured Embrace of Donald Trump

 Britain maintains that it had no objection to the substance of the text, and that its opposition to Israeli settlements remains as steadfast as ever.
 They cited procedural reasons — like the fact that Britain was not a party to the Paris agreement — to justify their decision.
 While Britain sent an official as an observer, it did not sign the final accord.

 “We regret that during the last debate on the Middle East that the European Union could not speak,” said one senior European diplomat.
-But the official added “I do not see that the British position has substantially shifted from where it was before.”
+But the official added, “I do not see that the British position has substantially shifted from where it was before.”

 Indeed, not everyone sees Britain as jumping ship.
 In her White House meeting with Trump, May did emphasize policies favored by European governments, saying that she secured a commitment from Trump to stand “100 percent behind NATO.”
 She also pressed Trump to honor the landmark Iran nuclear deal.